Torsion braneworlds in a tensor-vector gravity: Introduction

 We construct isotropic and anisotropic branes in $5D$ as vacuum solutions of tensor-vector dynamics.
 We show that the Lyra background field can be a source for the bulk cosmological constant.
 By assuming the background vector as the derivative of a scalar field and an independent bulk cosmological constant, pure geometric thick brane solutions are found.
-We also obtain an anisotropic standing wave braneworld \citep{Merab2012,Merab20122,Sousa2014} solution in this pure geometric torsion geometry.

 The torsion effects on the bulk bosonic and fermionic fields are also investigated.
 The presence of torsion enables non-minimal couplings providing dissipative and massive terms.
 Unlike in usual Einstein-Cartan theories, where the torsion breaks the $U(1)$ gauge symmetry, by using the associated symmetric connection, the gauge symmetry is preserved and a scalar coupling similar to a derivative dilaton-Maxwell term is allowed.
 For massless fermion, besides the modification in the spinor connection, torsion allows a geometric Yukawa-like interaction relating torsion, metric and the fermion.
 These derivative terms strong modifies the Kaluza-Klein (KK) modes nearby the brane.